 Burlington Student Spotlight

-Our Burlington-based ABSN program enrolled students from 14 different states in 2018.
-We had students relocate from as far west as California, Oregon, and Washington.
-We even had a student relocate from within the state of Massachusetts.
+Our Burlington-based ABSN program has seen students relocate from as far west as California, Oregon, and Washington.
+We've even had students relocate from within the state of Massachusetts.

 Erin, 2019 ABSN Program Graduate